HumBEL: A Human-in-the-Loop Approach for Evaluating Demographic Factors of Language Models in Human-Machine Conversations: Overview of Statistical Tools

-The $\chi^2$ test is commonly used to determine statistical association between two categorical variables \citep{freund2004john}.
+\paragraph{$\chi^2$ Test} The $\chi^2$ test is commonly used to determine statistical association between two categorical variables \citep{freund2004john}.
 In our case, the two categorical variables are (1) the occurrence of a language application error by GPT and (2) one of the categorical features of the word pair discussed in \S~\ref{sec:error_analysis}.
 The test uses a \textit{contingency table}; i.e., a table of counts formed by letting one of the variables define the columns, the other variable define the rows, and filling each element with the number of occurrences observed for each pair of categories.
 Then, the test uses the statistic

 where $k$ is the number of elements in the contingency table, $\text{observed}_i$ is the observed frequency of each element of the table, and $\text{expected}_i$ is the expected frequency under the assumption that the two categorical variables are independent (i.e., the null hypothesis).
 Aptly, the distribution of the statistic is asymptotically $\chi^2$ and a $p$-value can be calculated accordingly.
-We use a Bonferroni correction to control for multiple testing (i.e., across the multiple features we present as well as those not presented).
+We use a Bonferroni correction to control for multiple testing (i.e., across the multiple features we present as well as those not presented). \paragraph{Linear Probability Model} Consider a $n\times 1$ vector of dependent variables $Y$ and a $n \times m$ matrix of independent variables $X$ where $n$ is the number of observations and $m$ is a number of features for each observation.
+In our case, $Y$ is a binary vector indicating the occurrence of a GPT language application error and $X$ is a matrix ($m=4$) with the 3 categorical features (discussed in \S~\ref{sec:error_analysis}), and the last column being the word pair AoA (\S~\ref{sec:wc_large}).
+With this notation, the Linear Probability Model (LPM) assumes a conditional probability model: